NaiNaniNai/ChangerWallpapers/README.md

 Try to familiarize yourself with the os library first before using the script.
 Create your own text document in this folder, then copy the contents of the configuration file that changes this script.
 Then comment out the lines (13-38) in the program and add your own to check if what you want is changing.
-(The wallpaper will not change, because it is just a copy of the configuration file, but you can understand if what is really needed is changing)
+(The wallpaper will not change, because it is just a copy of the configuration file, but you can understand if what is really needed is changing).

 Step-by-step guide recommendations:
 1) Create a text file - test.txt
 2) Open your configuration file (home/username/.config/plasma-org.kde.plasma.desktop-appletsrc) and copy all the contents